Computer Science Teacher Education (CSTE)

 This course provides a breadth first introduction to computer science for pre-service and in-service teachers.
-The Exploring Computer Science curriculum (http://www.exlporingcs.org) serves as a guiding framework for this course, which introduces domain knowledge and appropriate teaching techniques related to teaching human computer interaction, computational problem solving, web design, programming, data analysis, and robotics in school environments.
-In addition the course covers ethical and social issues in computing along with an overview of computing careers.
+The Exploring Computer Science curriculum (http://www.exploringcs.org) serves as a guiding framework for this course, which introduces domain knowledge and appropriate teaching techniques related to teaching human computer interaction, computational problem solving, web design, programming, data analysis, and artificial intelligence in school environments.
+The course also covers ethical and social issues in computing along with an overview of computing careers.

 CSTE 8030 COMPUTER SCIENCE PRINCIPLES FOR TEACHERS (3 credits)

 This course introduces pre-service and in-service teachers to the foundational principles of computer science.
 It aims to help them learn the essential thought processes used by computer scientists to solve problems, expressing those solutions as computer programs.
-It prepares them to teach the CS Principles course (http://www.apcsprinciples.org) proposed by the College Board and the National Science Foundation as a new AP course in Computer Science.
-The exercises and projects make use of mobile devices and other emerging platforms.
+It prepares them to teach the AP CS Principles course (https://apcentral.collegeboard.org/courses/ap-computer-science-principles) as defined by the College Board.
+Students explore several different curricula available through College Board endorsed providers.

 CSTE 8040 OBJECT ORIENTED PROGRAMMING FOR TEACHERS (3 credits)